Database schema evolution¶

 Doing all of this simulates an application that ran somewhere for a while, with some data in its database.

-Now change the application:
+Now change the application to a newer version:

 To simulate installing the newer version, run: